LindenParkesLab/nctpy/docs/pages/getting_started.rst

 Most work will first scale this matrix to be stable before starting any network control analyses.
 If our matrix is stable, it means that after adding a single unit of input, the activity will spread but eventually die down, and the system will reach a stable state.
 An unstable system would have states that continued growing forever.
+Practically this is done differently depending on if our system is continuous or discrete.
+For discrete systems, all eigenvalues must be less than 1 for the system to be stable and for continuous systems all eigenvalues must be less than 0.
+Some functions in this package are only defined for one time system (i.e. optimal_input is only defined for continuous systems).
+Check the documentation of the functions you're interested in to see which time systems it is defined for.
+Here, we will arbitrarily define our system to be in discrete time.

-Practically this is done by dividing all elements of the matrix by some positive constant c, times the largest eigenvalue and subtracting the identity.
-The exact number that you scale your matrix by can be thought of as a free parameter, and it is generally a good idea to check that your results hold for a couple different vaues.
+As long as the above stability requirements are met, the exact number that you scale your matrix by can be thought of as a free parameter, and it is generally a good idea to check that your results hold for a couple different vaues.
 Scaling can be done using the `matrix_normalization` function: